 The successful applicants will have a strong background in a quantitative subject (such as Computational Biology, Mathematics, Statistics, Computer Science, Physics or similar), an understanding of Bayesian statistics, some experience of coding and ideally have had some exposure to, or at least a strong interest in, phylogenetic methods.
 The exact nature of the work will depend on the strengths and background of the successful candidates.

-For more information and to express interest for the PhD candidate positions, please send a cover letter, your CV and list of grades to Dr Remco Bouckaert (email@example.com).
-The post-doc position requires HR to be involved (more information shortly).
+For more information and to express interest for the PhD candidate positions, please send a cover letter, your CV and list of grades to Dr Remco Bouckaert (firstname.lastname@example.org).
+To apply for the post-doc position see the HR webpage.